Aaron98990/ways-of-the-game/goalkeeper.md

 referee shall award a penalty-kick, if the offence took place within the penalty-area .
 Laws of the Game 1990/91 -->

 When the goalkeeper is in control of the ball with their hand/arms, there is no reason for any player to approach, impede, or make contact with the goalkeeper or the ball.
-Referees must be firm on this - including using cautions or send-offs or using preventative refereeing as these are bad-faith plays that may lead to confrontation .
+Referees must be firm on this - including using cautions or send-offs or using preventative refereeing as these are bad-faith plays that may lead to confrontation.
 If the goaleeper retailates, the first foul is called.

 - [Example 1](https://youtu.be/_lqz14fMquo?feature=shared&t=60), [Example 2](https://youtu.be/HS2DLCxfeYU?feature=shared&t=247),  [Example 3](https://www.tiktok.com/t/ZTF2y5CAR/)